daily-co/daily-js/README.md

 The first argument is the iframe you want to wrap.
 The second argument is the properties object defined above.
 A properties argument is optional.

-You can also set these properties when you call the `join()` method.
+You will need to set `allow="microphone; camera; autoplay"` on your `iframe` to be able to turn on the camera and microphone.

 #### `createTransparentFrame(properties)`

-Use this factory method when you want to implement the call user interface yourself.
-This method creates a full-width, full-height, transparent iframe that ignores all pointer events.
-The iframe is appended to the `document.body`.
+A convenience method that creates a full-page overlay, transparent iframe that ignores all pointer events.

 ### Instance methods reference